This section provides assistance in the design and delivery of tests and examinations.

 Practice assessments for students

-For many examiners, the major change they will make will be in the ways questions are asked in online assessments vs previous on-campus tests.
+For many examiners, a major change will be in the ways questions are asked in online assessments vs on-campus tests.
 It may be worth discussing this with your students:

 - You could put up an announcement explaining that due to the changes in the type of assessment, you will be asking more questions that require the application of information (for example) as compared to previous years that asked for more content recall.